superfaceai/docs/docs/verification.md

 ## Can I verify my use case?

-Definetly!
+Definitely!
 Please contact us at [support@superface.ai](mailto:support@superface.ai) and we will get back to you as soon as possible.